helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Once you're in a particular country, and you're surrounded by musicians who are so adept at traditional music, you suddenly realize how much there is to explore and digest and learn and experience.</h3 quote>
+<h3 quote align='center'>Go as far as you can see when you get there, you'll be able to see farther.</h3 quote>

 ---